Arctodus: Evolution

 Arctodus belongs to the subfamily Tremarctinae, which appeared in North America during the late Miocene epoch in the form of Plionarctos.
-The medium-sized Arctodus pristinus, Tremarctos floridanus, and Arctotherium species evolved from Plionarctos in the Blancan age of North America.
+The medium-sized Arctodus pristinus, Tremarctos floridanus, and Arctotherium species evolved from Plionarctos in the Blancan faunal stage of North America.
 The genetic divergence date for Arctodus is between 5.5 million and 4.8 million years ago, around the Miocene-Pliocene boundary, when tremarctine bears, along with other ursids, experienced an explosive radiation in diversity, as C_{4} vegetation (grasses) and open habitats dominated.
 The world experienced a major temperature drop and increased seasonality, and a faunal turnover, which extinguished 70–80% of North American genera.

-Arctodus first appears in the early Late Blancan (Early Pleistocene), with the earliest finds being A. pristinus from the Kissimmee River 6 and Santa Fe River 1 sites in Florida, dated from 2.6-2.3 Mya, and Arctodus sp. from 111 Ranch (~2.6 Mya) and San Simon (about 2.2 Mya) in Arizona, and La Union in New Mexico (Mesilla Fauna B, 2.2-1.8 Mya).
+Arctodus first appears in the early Late Blancan faunal stage (Gelasian), with the earliest finds being A. pristinus from the Kissimmee River 6 and Santa Fe River 1 sites in Florida, dated from 2.6-2.3 Mya, and Arctodus sp. from 111 Ranch (~2.6 Mya) and San Simon (about 2.2 Mya) in Arizona, and La Union in New Mexico (Mesilla Fauna B, 2.2-1.8 Mya).
 This appearance coincides with the start of the Quaternary glaciation, and the second phase of the great American biotic interchange, with the first records of the main South American faunal wave into the United States.
 A. pristinus was mostly restricted to the more densely forested thermal enclave in eastern North America. with the greatest concentration of fossils being in Florida.

-During the early Irvingtonian faunal stage, a western population of A. pristinus evolved into the enormous A. simus, although an anomalous Blancan record of A. simus exists from the Palm Spring Formation (Anza-Borrego, California, ~2Ma).
+During the early Irvingtonian faunal stage (1.9 Mya to 850,000 BP), a western population of A. pristinus evolved into the enormous A. simus.
+Early Irvingtonian sites mostly come from California, being from Elsinore, the Irvington type locality, and possibly El Casco, with additional footprints from Oregon.
+However, anomalous records from the late Blancan faunal stage of southern California hail from Anza-Borrego (Palm Spring Formation, ~2Mya), and possibly Murrieta and Victorville.
 Correspondingly, A. simus is most plentiful from western North America, albeit preferring mixed habitat such as temperate open woodlands.
-Their ranges may have met in the Middle Pleistocene of Kansas, with A. simus migrating east in the Late Pleistocene (around the extinction of A. pristinus).
-Although both Arctodus species co-inhabited North America for at least half a million years during the Middle Pleistocene (A. pristinus went extinct about 300,000 BP), no direct evidence of overlap or competition has been found in the fossil record as of yet, as both species established largely separate ranges.

-Irvingtonian-age (1,900,000-250,000 BP) specimens of A. simus are particularly sparse.
-Finds are mostly from California, with additional remains from Texas, Kansas, Nebraska, and Montana.
-However, A. simus became a pancontinental species in the Rancholabrean faunal stage (Late Pleistocene), sharing that distinction with the American black bear.
+Irvingtonian age specimens of A. simus are particularly sparse, with additional later Irvingtonian remains being from California, Kansas, Nebraska, Montana and Texas, and potentially Irvingtonian trace fossils from Missouri.
+However, A. simus became a pancontinental species in the proceeding Rancholabrean faunal stage (190,000 BP - 12,000 BP), sharing that distinction with the American black bear.
 Despite A. simus large temporal and geographic range, fossil remains are comparatively rare (109 finds as of 2010, in otherwise well-sampled localities).

+Although both Arctodus species certainly co-inhabited North America during the Middle Pleistocene (A. pristinus became extinct about 300,000 BP), no robust evidence of overlap or competition has been recovered, with both species appearing to establish largely separate ranges.
+However, anomalous Late Pleistocene records of A. pristinus suggest co-existence in the Trans-Mexican Volcanic Belt of Mexico.
+In the United States, their ranges may have met in the Middle Pleistocene of Kansas, with A. simus migrating east in the Late Pleistocene (around the extinction of A. pristinus).